stuycs-softdev/proj3-6-blank/README.md

 Find out how much of the cast of any movie has croaked!
 We'll also do the calculations to predict when EVERYONE will be dead!

-Note: after clicking on the results page, there will be a long delay (~20 seconds).
+Note: after clicking on the results page, there will be a long delay (~20 seconds) as our minions scour the archives.
 The site has (probably) not broken.